Fábio Santos (footballer, born 1987)

-José Fábio Santos de Oliveira (born April 21, 1987 in Maceió), commonly known as Fábio or Fábio Santos, is a Brazilian striker.
-He currently plays for URT.
+José Fábio Santos de Oliveira (born April 21, 1987), commonly known as Fábio or Fábio Santos, is a Brazilian footballer who plays as a striker for URT.

 Career

-Fábio Santos started his professional career in Japan with J2 League club Mito HollyHock, he made 13 appearances and scored 3 goals during his time in Mito before moving on to join fellow second tier side Shonan Bellmare.
+Fábio Santos was born in Maceió.
+He started his professional career in Japan with J2 League club Mito HollyHock, he made 13 appearances and scored 3 goals during his time in Mito before moving on to join fellow second-tier side Shonan Bellmare.
 He scored another 3 goals in a total of 15 appearances for Shonan before returning to Brazil in 2006.
 He firstly joined Coruripe before signing for Gama, his next club was Villa Rio but despite remaining with the club for four seasons he appeared in just 14 matches for them as his spell was littered with loan spells.
 His first temporary transfer was to Botafogo in 2008, where he scored 7 times in 30 games.

 He returned to Villa Rio in 2009 before immediately leaving on loan again, this time he made a return to Japan with Tokushima Vortis.
 3 goals in 30 matches followed before departing for his homeland once again to join São Caetano, that was followed by a loan to Oeste in 2011.
-He returned to Villa Rio soon after before departing permanently as he agreed to sign for Avaí, however his move to Avaí which lasted from 2011 to 2012 was filled with two loan spells, first to Vitória and then to Red Bull Brasil.
+He returned to Villa Rio soon after before departing permanently as he agreed to sign for Avaí, however, his move to Avaí which lasted from 2011 to 2012 was filled with two loan spells, first to Vitória and then to Red Bull Brasil.

 In 2013, Fábio Santos returned to Asia as he completed a transfer to Daegu but made just two appearances before returning to former loan club Oeste on a short-term contract.
 He made 15 appearances over two seasons for Oeste in Série D before subsequently joining Ponte Preta, América, Central and most recently URT, for whom he made his debut with against Cruzeiro in the 2016 Campeonato Mineiro.